 Nature hub opening times:

-Open 10am – 4pm, weekends and school holidays.
+Open 10am – 4pm, staffed at weekends and school holidays.

 RSPB Scotland has been managing the site in partnership with Loch Lomond and the Trossachs National Park and Scottish Natural Heritage since 2012, to make it an even better home for nature.